juanfranciscocis/juanfranciscocis/README.md

-### Motivated Computer Science graduate with international experience in software development, QA, and cross-functional project coordination.
-Recently relocated to Ireland, seeking to contribute to high-impact projects by combining technical skills with user-focused design and agile collaboration.
-Strong background in both frontend and backend technologies, with hands-on experience in multi-country system rollouts and stakeholder alignment.
+### Recently relocated to Ireland to pursue greater opportunities in technology and innovation.
+I'm eager to contribute to projects that combine technical excellence, user-centered design, and agile teamwork—while growing alongside some of the most dynamic professionals in the field.

 ## Contact Me 📞